viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Now we create two AXI Interconnects.
 One will connect the MicroBlaze with DDR3 RAM, and the other will connect the MicroBlaze with peripherals.

+> [!TIP]
-- Note: I'm aware that if we click "Run Connection Automation" at this moment, the automation will create the interconnects for us.
+> I'm aware that if we click "Run Connection Automation" at this moment, the automation will create the interconnects for us.
-  The problem is that automation will create [AXI SmartConnect](https://www.xilinx.com/products/intellectual-property/smartconnect.html) between the MicroBlaze and the DDR3 RAM.
+> The problem is that automation will create [AXI SmartConnect](https://www.xilinx.com/products/intellectual-property/smartconnect.html) between the MicroBlaze and the DDR3 RAM.
 In my testing of DDR3 RAM read speed AXI SmartConnect resulted in 10% slower performance compared to the "old fashioned" AXI Interconnect (interconnect type was the only design change between the tests).
-  I'm sure AXI SmartConnect has some advantages.
+> I'm sure AXI SmartConnect has some advantages.
 However, in this particular design on this particular HW, the AXI Interconnect is faster.

 Search for "interconnect" in the IP Catalog and drag AXI Interconnect twice to the diagram.
 Name one of them "perif_interconnect" and the other "ram_interconnect" (you rename an IP in the Sub-block Properties window).